 You said a nice restaurant?

-In fact, I thought it was a bit weird to imagine a very good restaurant in a village that is almost completely abandoned: Le Pra2.
+In fact, I thought it was a bit weird to imagine a very good restaurant in a village that is almost completely abandoned: Le Pra (Check out this site, in french, for Le Pra's history).
 Why would someone setup a restaurant in such a strange place?
 Le Pra is just before Bousieyas, the last hamlet before heading to Camp des Fourches, Col de la Bonette and its high peaks.
 These two hamlets were established in 1617 when several families had to leave St-Dalmas-le-Selvage for lack of resources (overpopulation).
-So we’re talking a few centuries back.
+So we're talking a few centuries back.
 At an altitude of 1680 m, life in Le Pra was rough, especially in the winter.
 Yet the population reached 160 at its peak and most of the activities evolved around agriculture and breeding.
 In 1940, when hostilities between France and Italy began, the French authorities ordered that inhabitants living near the border (including Bousieyas and Le Pra) must be evacuated to Vallée du Var.
 Today, Le Pra is completely unoccupied during the winter (the road is closed until April), with only some houses occupied the rest of the year.
 But there is also an excellent restaurant where you can enjoy a nice (and hearty!) meal from specialities of the region.
-The place is called “Le Pra” and is really worth it.
+The place is called "Le Pra" and is really worth it.